nerveband/link-blog-and-go/README.md

 ## Features

 - 🔗 Automatically formats link posts with source attribution
-- ⭐ Adds a distinctive permalink symbol to link posts
+- ⭐ Adds a distinctive permalink symbol to link posts (without modifying post titles)
 - 📱 Clean, minimal design that works with any theme
 - 📰 Optional RSS feed enhancements for link posts
+- 🎯 Category-specific: Only affects posts in your designated links category
 - ⚙️ Customizable settings:
   - Custom category name for link posts
-  - Customizable permalink symbol
+  - Customizable permalink symbol and position
   - RSS feed modifications toggle

 ## How It Works